Turner Contemporary is seeking a new trustee to join our Board.

 At Turner Contemporary (www.turnercontemporary.org), we believe in the power of art to transform people and places and doing things differently to achieve our vision.
 We endeavour to be internationally recognised for ground-breaking artistic, social and sustainability programmes connecting art, people and place, in Kent and around the world.

 Since opening in 2011, Turner Contemporary has become one of the most successful galleries in the UK.
-We’ve achieved more than 3.8 million visits and put over £70 million back into the Kent economy.
+We’ve achieved nearly 4 million visits and put over £70 million back into the Kent economy.
 The gallery has been a catalyst for the social and economic regeneration of Margate, connecting with thousands of people from the local community through our ambitious artistic and learning programmes.

 By 2030, Turner Contemporary’s reputation and impact will have grown.
 We want to celebrate the art of the past and present in all its complexity and diversity, supporting artistic risk taking and deep scholarship, shared with all our audiences in the gallery, in exhibitions we tour, through our learning programme and across our digital spaces.
 We will be relevant and representative of our diverse audiences and particularly those in our immediate vicinity.
 Securing the trust and respect of our community is a priority.
 At the heart of our work is a commitment to artistic excellence through working with artists and audiences.
 Developing the creativity of others is vital for the health and well-being of our audiences and Turner Contemporary’s resilience.